erikdubois/Sardi/README.md

 Extract this tar.gz file with fileroller, engrampa or any other package.

-Make sure that you have an hidden folder .icon in your home folder by pressing CTRL + H.
+Make sure that you have an hidden folder .icons in your home folder by pressing CTRL + H.

 If you do not have a .icons folder yet, make one.